laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 ``DRIVE_MODE_REVERSE`` is set when the reversing lights should be on.

-Other bits are available too; please refer to the source code for details.
+Other bits are available too, please refer to the source code for details.

 ### blink_mode